 Subject to the terms of the Plan and as provided in the underlying Award Agreement, a Participant may have some or all of the rights of a stockholder in respect of unvested Restricted Shares subject to a Restricted Stock Award, including the right to vote the shares and to receive dividends and other distributions in respect of the shares.
 A Participant shall have all of the rights of a stockholder when Restricted Shares become vested.
-The Committee may provide in the Award Agreement for the payment of dividends and distributions to the Participant when dividends are paid to stockholders generally or at the time of vesting or distribution of the Restricted Shares.
+The Committee may provide in the Award Agreement for the payment of dividends and distributions; provided, however any such dividends or other distributions paid on unvested Restricted Shares will be held by the Company and transferred to the Participant, without interest, as and when the Restricted Shares become vested (or within a reasonable time thereafter).
+Dividends or other distributions paid on unvested Restricted Shares that are forfeited shall also be forfeited.